subtle-byte/ghloc/README.md

 go install github.com/subtle-byte/ghloc/cmd/ghloc
 ```

-And then to count lines of code in the current directory - run console command `ghloc`.
-The web page with the results will be open, e.g.:
+And then to count lines of code in the current directory - run the command `ghloc`.
+The web page will be open with the results, e.g.:

 <img src="https://user-images.githubusercontent.com/71576382/170814341-a5467b61-b974-4d7a-af80-043037a46608.png" width="600">